OSHA #511 Occupational Safety and Health Standards for General Industry

 to – Seattle, WAPermissible exposure limits, OSHA health standards, regulations and procedures, respiratory protection, engineering controls, hazard communication, sampling instrumentation, workplace health program elements, and other industrial hygiene topics.
 Workshops in health hazard recognition, OSHA health standards, and safety and health programs.

-Root Cause Analysis System for Incident Investigation - Advanced
+Root Cause Analysis for Incident Investigation - Advanced

 to – Seattle, WANIOSH-Approved Spirometry Training courses offered at the University of Washington (UW) incorporate the most recent American Thoracic Society and European Respiratory Society (ATS/ERS) spirometry testing procedures and interpretation standards.
 The ATS is the leading medical professional society in the United States that provides evidence based statements for pulmonary function laboratory standards, testing procedures, and the interpretation of test results.